 The business can gain in several ways from the appointment of a non-executive director:

 - Perspective and objectivity – an independent view of the business that is separated from day-to-day operations.
-This impartiality can be of particular benefit where the executive team cannot agree amongst themselves, or are in agreement but want to check with someone more detached before embarking on a course of action.
+This impartiality can be of particular benefit where the executive team cannot agree amongst themselves.
+Alternatively, the value may come when the executive directors are in agreement but want to check with someone more detached before embarking on a course of action.
 We’ve already looked at how constructive challenge by non-executive directors can help the business.